A little competition is always a good thing. But what if your competitor is Google? Check out four daring companies aiming directly at the Web giant.

 Mobileye Targets Google's Driverless Cars

-The biggest news this week came from Mobileye, a Dutch company that announced it had raised $400 million at a $1.5 billion valuation to commercialize semiautonomous vehicles.
+The biggest news this week came from Mobileye, an Israeli company that announced it had raised $400 million at a $1.5 billion valuation to commercialize semiautonomous vehicles.
 Founded by Amnon Shashua and Ziv Aviram, the company has been working on collision avoidance systems since it was founded in 1999.
 Now, it's developing driverless cars that will sell for a fraction of what Google's vehicles will cost.
 According to The New York Times, Mobileye hasn't set its sights quite as high as Google has, since Mobileye's cars won't operate completely on their own.
 Instead, Mobileye's technology allows cars to drive in a single lane at a steady speed and identify and respond to traffic lights.Making the cars semiautonomous, the founders hope, will keep costs low, relative to Google's driverless car, and may help the company get its cars on the road as early as 2016.
 As Aviram told the Times, "It's a camera and a chip, with no exotic technology.
 It's the most cost-efficient system that's out there."

 OneGigabit Takes on Google Fiber